sabertazimi/awesome-notes/notes/web/react/reactHooksNotes.md

 [choose refs](https://beta.reactjs.org/learn/referencing-values-with-refs#when-to-use-refs):

 - Storing timeout IDs.
-- Storing and manipulating DOM elements.
+- Storing and manipulating DOM elements (binding to HTMLElement).
-- Storing other objects that aren’t necessary to calculate the JSX.
+- Storing other objects that aren’t necessary to calculate the JSX: work with external systems or browser APIs.
-- `ref` can bind to HTMLElement.
 - `ref` can either be a state that does not need to change too often.
 - `ref` can either be a state that should change as frequently as possible but should not trigger full re-rendering of the component.